jarosjan/cleevioTask/README.md

 2. After that, run the application.
 It should run on `localhost:8080`.

 `WatchController.java` accepts JSON and also XML requests - the structure of requests are visible in postman collection.
 The accepted requests are configurable in `WebConfig.class`.

+Thank you and have a nice day :star:.

+JJ